Direct Measurement of the Forbidden $2^{3\!}S_1 \rightarrow 3^{3\!}S_1$ Atomic Transition in Helium

-To measure the transition frequency and linewidth we start with a BEC of \(\sim\)\(10^6\) metastable helium (He*) atoms trapped in the long-lived \(\MetastableState\) excited state \cite{PhysRevLett.103.053002}, prepared via a combination of laser and evaporative cooling in a magnetic bi-planar quadrupole Ioffe trap \cite{Dall2007}.
-The atoms are detected after falling onto an 80 mm diameter micro-channel plate and delay line detector (DLD) \cite{Manning:10}, located approximately 850 mm below the trap centre (Fig.~\ref{fig:exp_setup}).
+To measure the transition frequency and linewidth we start with a BEC of \(\sim\)\(10^6\) He\(^*\) atoms trapped in the long-lived \(\MetastableState\) excited state \cite{PhysRevLett.103.053002}, prepared via a combination of laser and evaporative cooling in a magnetic bi-planar quadrupole Ioffe trap \cite{Dall2007}.
+The atoms are prepared in the \(m_J=+1\) magnetic substate, as this is the only magnetically trapped state \cite{Dall2007}.
+The atoms are detected after falling onto an 80 mm diameter micro-channel plate and delay line detector (DLD) \cite{Manning:10} (see remark \cite{detection_note} for extensions to other atoms), located approximately 850 mm below the trap centre (Fig.~\ref{fig:exp_setup}).

 To address the \(\MetastableState \rightarrow \UpperState\) transition we illuminate the atoms with a probe beam from a laser and doubling cavity that is tuneable around 427.7nm \cite{SOMs}.
 The frequency of the laser was stabilised using a feedback loop to a wavemeter with \(2\) MHz absolute accuracy, which was periodically calibrated to a known cesium crossover transition (see \cite{SOMs} for further detail).
 After passing through an optical fibre, the probe beam is focused and aligned along the weak axis of the trap, see Fig.~\ref{fig:exp_setup} for diagram of experimental setup.
 We then perform differential measurements between the laser applied and a reference shot with the laser blocked.